chenligroup/chenligroup.github.io/_people/Jialun_Wu.md

 <hr>

 ### Research Interests

-His research interests include Data Mining in the Healthcare and Medical field, also Information retrieval in Nature Language Processing field.
+- Data Mining in the Healthcare and Medical field
+- Information retrieval in Nature Language Processing field.

 <hr>